 Locations that can be cleared are defined in the Rural Fires Act 1997 as ‘10/50 vegetation clearing entitlement areas’.
 The NSW Rural Fire Service identifies these areas.

 A code of practice applies to the scheme, which allows clearing of:

-- trees and vegetation within 10 metres of specified bushfire-prone buildings
+- trees and vegetation within 10 m of specified bushfire-prone buildings

-- undergrowth within 50 metres of specified bushfire-prone buildings.
+- undergrowth within 50 m of specified bushfire-prone buildings.